Category

 Build a Strong Foundation

-A strong plan for an earthquake emergency is one based on a proven foundation.
+A strong earthquake emergency plan and response plan is built on a proven foundation: risk assessment, clear communication, employee training, documented procedures, and regular improvement.
 The companies that were able to recover from the Noto earthquake and its aftershocks were the ones that followed proven BCP strategies and had measures in place to ensure employee safety.
 Templates can be great tools for making sure all the gaps are filled.
 Download our emergency response plan template to create strategies that adapt to any emergency.

 Emergency Response Plan Template